12aug2002 to 06feb2004

 Today's Vocabulary Word: abscotchalater n. one in hiding from the police

-Which Stella & I were last night & early, early this morning.
+...which Stella & I were last night & early, early this morning.

 Last night we were in The Peoples' Republic of Tempe, where I made a left turn into what I thought was the center lane but turned out instead to be an oncoming lane, into which magically appeared a motorcycle.
 Boneheaded move on my part, and I remarked how much like a drunk driver I probably looked.
-(I'd had no mind-altering substances at all that night, except for Italian ice that tasted so much like a real pear that it apparently impairs one's ability to drive.)
+(I'd had no mind-altering substances at all that night, except for pear-flavored Italian ice that tasted so much like a real pear that it apparently impairs one's ability to drive.)
 Good thing that didn't look like a motorcycle cop, I said -- then I look in the rear-view & see it make a U-turn.
 So I think I'm going to have a confrontation with some angry biker guy.
-Fine, okay, I'll deal.
-Then with the cop lights.
+Fine, I'll deal.
+Then come the cop lights.
 OH, BOY.
 I have just arguably imperiled the life of what even regular cops consider the most asshole-ish of cops: the motorcycle cop.
-Now I am much preferring a confrontation with an angry biker guy.
-One, that is, who is not also a cop.
+Now I am much preferring a confrontation with an angry biker guy--a biker guy, that is, who is not also a cop.

 I pull into a parking lot, shut off the engine, and begin to get things ready for the inevitable "Your papers, please?"
 Without my noticing, Stella takes the lucky penny she found a few minutes earlier and puts it in the cup holder.
 I roll down the window and notice the motorcycle engine noise getting fainter.
 The cop has peeled across the street with his lights on, after someone else.